ReddyDivya/rd-interview-preparation/React/React.md

 ```

 ---
-## Q: Why do we need to clear time out?
+## 24Q: Why do we need to clear time out?
 A: Whenever a component is unmounting, we need to clear the set timeout.
 It's a good practice otherwise it leads to several issues.

 The clearTimeout function is used to cancel a timeout that has been previously set with setTimeout.
 Here are some reasons why clearing timeouts is important: